textcreationpartnership/A01706/README.md

 ##Content Summary##

 #####Front#####

-A breve cronycle of the Bysshope of Romes blessynge and of his prelates beneficiall and charitable r
+1. ¶ The preface.

 #####Body#####
+¶Kynge Herolde.IN the tyme of Herolde the KyngeRobert of cāterbury had his banyſhingeYe may be ſure

-1. ¶Kynge Herolde.
+    _ ¶Kynge Herolde.

-1. ¶William conqueror.
+    _ ¶William conqueror.

-1. ¶William the ſeconde.
+    _ ¶William the ſeconde.

-1. ¶Henry the fyrſte.
+    _ ¶Henry the fyrſte.

-1. ¶Stephyn.
+    _ ¶Stephyn.

-1. ¶Henry the ſeconde.
+    _ ¶Henry the ſeconde.

-1. ¶Rycharde the fyrſte.
+    _ ¶Rycharde the fyrſte.

-1. ¶Kynge Iohn̄.
+    _ ¶Kynge Iohn̄.

-1. ¶Henry the thyrde.
+    _ ¶Henry the thyrde.

-1. ¶Edwarde the fyrſte.
+    _ ¶Edwarde the fyrſte.

-1. ¶Edwarde the ſeconde.
+    _ ¶Edwarde the ſeconde.

-1. ¶Edwarde the thyrde.
+    _ ¶Edwarde the thyrde.

-1. ¶Richarde the ſeconde.
+    _ ¶Richarde the ſeconde.

-1. ¶Henry the fourth.
+    _ ¶Henry the fourth.

-1. ¶Henry the fyfte.
+    _ ¶Henry the fyfte.

-1. ¶Henry the .vi.
+    _ ¶Henry the .vi.

-1. ¶Edwarde the .iiii.
+    _ ¶Edwarde the .iiii.

-1. ¶Rycharde the thirde.
+    _ ¶Rycharde the thirde.

-1. ¶Henry the .vii.
+    _ ¶Henry the .vii.

-1. ¶Henry the .viij.
+    _ ¶Henry the .viij.

 **Types of content**